danilovice/gis-chatbot-demo/README.md

 # GIS Chatbot Demo

-Combineert Dify, FastAPI, MongoDB/PostGIS en een Leaflet.js frontend voor geografische AI-query's.
+Combines Dify, FastAPI, MongoDB/PostGIS, and a Leaflet.js frontend for geographic AI queries.

-## Stappen:
+## Steps:

-1: Clone het project: \
+1: Clone the project: \
 git clone github.com/danilovice/gis-chatbot-demo

-2: Installeer de dependencies voor de frontend \
+2: Install the dependencies for the frontend \
 cd /frontend \
 npm install

-3: Installeer de dependencies voor de backend
+3: Install the dependencies for the backend

-**optioneel maar aanbevolen: Creëer een virtueel environment voor python**
+**Optional but recommended: Create a virtual environment for Python**

 cd /backend \
 python -m venv .venv